pytorch/TensorRT/docsrc/user_guide/mixed_precision.rst

-If we compile the above model using Torch-TensorRT, layer profiling logs indicate that all the layers are run in FP32 which is not the desired outcome.
+If we compile the above model using Torch-TensorRT, layer profiling logs indicate that all the layers are run in FP32.
+This is because TensorRT picks the kernels for layers which result in the best performance.

 .. code-block:: python